Israel agrees to pauses in fighting in Gaza for polio vaccination - KESQ

 Three-day periods ‘might not be enough’

-The aim of the immunization campaign is to vaccinate about 640,000 children under the age of 10 with two doses each.
-According to Peeperkorn, 1.26 million doses of vaccines and 500 vaccine carriers have already been delivered to Gaza.

-He warned that the three-day periods “might not be enough to achieve adequate vaccination,” adding that it “has been agreed, when needed, the campaign will be extended by one day per zone, or even more when necessary.”
+WHO representative Peeperkorn said that as the three-day periods might not be enough to reach all those targeted, it “has been agreed, when needed, the campaign will be extended by one day per zone, or even more when necessary.”

-He added that it would be a two-round vaccination campaign with a four-week interval between the first and second doses.

 The Hostages Families Forum, which campaigns for the release of hostages held by Hamas in Gaza, has also asked the WHO and the UN children’s agency, UNICEF, to include the hostages in the ongoing polio vaccination campaign and all other health interventions.